ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

 #.
 Populate the pull request by completing the sections shown in the description template, including:

-   * **Description**: summarize your code changes and the related GitHub issue, highlighting any key points or areas of concern.
+   * **Description**: summarize your code changes, linking to related GitHub issue(s) and PRs by ID, highlighting any key points or areas of concern.
    * **Issue**: include the ID of the GitHub issue fixed by your changes, in the format ``Fixes #(issue)``.
      This ensures that this issue is automatically closed when the pull request is merged.
    * **Generative AI**: if this pull request was generated using Generative AI, specify the model and version (for example, GitHub Copilot v3.2).